Why can't I connect to an Amazon EC2 instance within my Amazon VPC from the internet?

 To check if an internet gateway is attached to your VPC, complete the following steps:

-3. In the search box, search for the internet gateway attached to your VPC.
-You can also use the search bar on the page to search for your Attached VPC ID (for example, vpc-xxxxxxxx).
+- Search for the internet gateway that's attached to your VPC.
+You can also search for your Attached VPC ID, for example, vpc-xxxxxxxx.

-4. Note the ID of the internet gateway (for example, igw-xxxxxxxx).
+- Note the ID of the internet gateway, for example, igw-xxxxxxxx.

-If an internet gateway is already attached to your VPC, complete the following steps:
+If an internet gateway is already attached to your VPC, then complete the following steps:

-1. Check your VPC's route tables for a route to your internet gateway.
-Look for a route entry whose Target is the ID internet gateway attached to your VPC (for example, igw-xxxxxxxx), and whose Destination is 0.0.0.0/0.
+- Check your VPC's route tables for a route to your internet gateway.
+Look for a route entry whose Target is the ID of the internet gateway that's attached to your VPC, and whose Destination is 0.0.0.0/0.

-2. If the route doesn't exist, add a route entry with the internet gateway as the Target and 0.0.0.0/0 as the Destination.
+- If the route doesn't exist, then add a route entry with the internet gateway as the Target and 0.0.0.0/0 as the Destination.

-3. Be sure that the subnet route table also has a route entry to the internet gateway.
-If this entry doesn't exist, the instance is in a private subnet and is inaccessible from the internet.
+- Be sure that the subnet route table also has a route entry to the internet gateway.
+If this entry doesn't exist, then the instance is in a private subnet and is inaccessible from the internet.

-Note: Be sure that operating system-level (OS-level) route tables allow traffic from the internet.
-Use the command route -n (Linux instances) or netstat -rn (Linux or Windows instances), depending on your configuration.
+Note: Confirm that the OS-level route tables allow traffic from the internet.
+Depending on your configuration, use the route -n command for Linux instances or netstat -rn command for Linux or Windows instances.

 Check IP addresses